lehmandatascience/lehmandatascience/index.md

 Courses in many departments include data science material, such as learning R or Python, working with real world data, and doing original projects.

-This coming spring we are offering: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.
+This spring we are offering: *Math 128 Foundations of Data Science*  with Prof. Megan Owen.

-In Fall 2018 we are offering: SOC 3470 Reasoning with data.
+In Fall 2019 we will offer both Math 128 and SOC 3470 Reasoning with data.

 You can also learn R in SOC 345 and other classes (such as American Demography).

 (./events)

-### New in Fall 2018: A minor!
+### The minor!

 Our new "Interdisciplinary Minor in Data Science Methods and Applications" is now official.
 You can sign up for it using iDeclare.